3picF4iL/poe2-chicken-bot/README.md

 # Path of Exile 2 - Chicken Bot
-This is a bot for Path of Exile 2 that will automatically try to press ESC when the character is about to die from low health, mana, or shield.
-It is a simple bot that will try to help you to avoid dying in the game.
+This is a simple bot for Path of Exile 2 that will automatically try to press ESC when the character is about to die.
+It will also prevent from hitting ESC or SPACE by blocking those keys for 2 seconds while in panic mode.

+This bot works only on the solo map clearing.

 ## How to start